gatsbyjs/gatsby/docs/blog/2018-07-20-why-we-built-the-site-showcase/index.md

 - the Awesome Gatsby list of sites (used to be part of the README in the open source repo) was growing long and was not searchable or filterable
 - the Awesome Gatsby list also had no visual indication of what the sites looked like
-- there isn’t enough time or room for everyone's awesome sites to get retweeted by the @Gatsbyjs account
+- there isn't enough time or room for everyone's awesome sites to get retweeted by the @Gatsbyjs account

 With the empathy map and the interviews as our guide, we created a list of jobs to be done and imagined the typical flow a user would take through the site showcase.
-We did this to make sure we planned both a sensible information architecture and the necessary functionality to meet user’s main needs.
+We did this to make sure we planned both a sensible information architecture and the necessary functionality to meet user's main needs.

 ![User flow](user-flow-site-showcase.jpg)